batteries-included/batteries-included/static/src/content/doc/ferretdb.md

 ---

 FerretDB is a document-oriented database that provides a MongoDB-compatible API.
-It is built on top of PostgreSQL and offers a truely open-source alternative to MongoDB.
+It is built on top of PostgreSQL and offers a truly open-source alternative to MongoDB.

 ## Installing FerretDB